 Indeed Clinton won the popular vote by over three million votes.
 Further, quite frankly we’re unlikely to ever be able to gage the extent of Russian interference in that election and we may very well never know whether or not indeed the Russians actually hacked voter machines to in fact alter votes in favor of Trump.
 We now know quite clearly, without any shadow of a doubt that the Russians were highly motivated to ensure both a Clinton defeat, as well as a Trump victory for reasons that will more than likely continue to reveal themselves in the coming months and years.

-President Obama made multiple trips to Elkhart Indiana to highlight the 17% unemployment rate among the small Mid-Western white working class community, while neglecting to highlight either the 50% black male unemployment in cities such as his own hometown of Chicago, New York, St Louis, Buffalo ad Milwaukee among others, or even more glaringly, the devastating gun violence in Chicago was never once highlighted as a priority for President Obama.
+President Obama made multiple trips to Elkhart Indiana to highlight the 17% unemployment rate among the small Mid-Western white working class community, while neglecting to highlight either the 50% black male unemployment in cities such as his own hometown of Chicago, New York, St Louis, Buffalo and Milwaukee among others.
+Even more glaringly, the devastating gun violence in Chicago was never once highlighted as a priority for President Obama.